esosedi/regions/README.md

-Module for Yandex, Google or other JS Maps for showing countries and regions of the world.
+This is a module designed for Yandex, Google or any other JS Maps to show countries, counties and regions of the world.

-Based on [osme](https://github.com/theKashey/osme) and `regions` or [Yandex.Maps](http://api.yandex.com/maps/doc/jsapi/).
+The module is based on [osme](https://github.com/theKashey/osme) and `regions` or [Yandex.Maps](http://api.yandex.com/maps/doc/jsapi/).
-Information is from [OpenStreetMap](http://openstreetmap.org), [Wikipedia](http://en.wikipedia.org), [GeoNames](http://geonames.org), [eSosedi](http://ru.esosedi.org) and some other sources.
+Runs on top of information from [OpenStreetMap](http://openstreetmap.org), [Wikipedia](http://en.wikipedia.org), [GeoNames](http://geonames.org), [eSosedi](http://ru.esosedi.org) and some other sources.

-Created for and used by project [esosedi.org](http://ru.esosedi.org). !
-This not just a lib, not just an API - this is service.
+Created for and used by project [esosedi.org](http://ru.esosedi.org).

+!
+And remember, this is neither lib nor API.
+This is a service !

-!It also may contain, contain and will `contain errors`, holes and mistakes.!
+It also, as any UGC project, may contain, contain and will `contain errors`, holes and mistakes.!

 ![US](http://kashey.ru/maps/osme/img/r2.png)

-Data format is quite simple and compact.
-It is look like [topojson](https://github.com/mbostock/topojson), but more "binary" and contains data like schemes etc.
-After all you will get standard geoJSON.
-You can use it by your own risk.

-Navigator can be found at [data.esosedi.org](http://data.esosedi.org/)
+The module consists of two parts - this client-side regions.js and server-side at data.esosedi.org.
+Navigator can be found there - [data.esosedi.org](http://data.esosedi.org/)

 Usage is simple:
 ```